nodejs/llnode/README.md

                          Use -v or --verbose to display detailed `v8 inspect` output for each object.
                          Accepts the same options as `v8 inspect` findjsobjects   -- List all object types and instance counts grouped by typename and sorted by instance count.
-                         Requires `LLNODE_RANGESFILE` environment variable to be set to a file containing memory ranges for the core file being debugged.
+                         With lldb < 3.9, requires the `LLNODE_RANGESFILE` environment variable to be set to a file containing memory ranges for the core file being debugged.
                          There are scripts for generating this file on Linux and Mac in the scripts directory of the llnode repository.
       findrefs        -- Finds all the object properties which meet the search criteria.